autumnai/leaf/CONTRIBUTING.md

-# Contributing to Autumn
+# Contributing to Leaf

-We love, that you are interested in contributing to Autumn.
+We love, that you are interested in contributing to Leaf.
 There are many ways to contribute and we appreciate all of them.
 This document gives a rough overview of how you can contribute to Autumn.